PFGimenez/dependency-injector/README.md

     $ cd dependency-injector
     $ ant

-Two files will be created :
-- injector.jar, containing the compiled code .class
+The file ```injector.jar```, containing the compiled code .class and the sources .java, will be created.
-- injector-sources.jar, containing the sources .java